radius-project/radius/docs/content/getting-started/setup-vscode/index.md

 ---
 type: docs
-title: "Setup Radius with your IDE"
+title: "Setup Project Radius with your IDE"
 linkTitle: "Setup tools"
 description: "How to setup IDE/editors with Radius for easy application authoring"
 weight: 20